rtoy/cmucl/BUILDING.md

 In order to build CMU CL, you will need:

-a) A working CMU CL binary.
+a.
+A working CMU CL binary.
 There is no way around this requirement!

    This binary can either be for the platform you want to target, in that case you can either recompile or cross-compile, or for another supported platform, in that case you must cross-compile, obviously.

-b) A supported C compiler for the C runtime code.
+a.
+A supported C compiler for the C runtime code.

    Most of the time, this means GNU gcc, though for some ports it means the vendor-supplied C compiler.
 The compiler must be